History of Belgian Limburg: Twentieth century

 Like other parts of eastern Belgium, Belgian Limburg came under German domination in the early phases of both the First World War and the Second World War.

 In the Second World War, Limburg and the rest of Belgium was joined together with some "Germanic" parts of Northern France under the military administration of "Belgium and Northern France".
 This was unlike the Netherlands and Norway, where non-military puppet governments were installed.
 The eventual Nazi plan was that Limburg would become part of the Greater Germanic Reich.

 Belgian Limburg became officially Flemish when all provinces in Belgium came under control of linguistically defined institutional regions in 1962.
 In the case of Voeren, surrounded by French speaking parts of Belgium, and having a significant population of French speakers, this was not without controversy.

-Only in 1967, the Catholic Church created a bishopric of Hasselt, separate form the bishopric of Liège.
+Only in 1967, the Catholic Church created a bishopric of Hasselt, separate from the bishopric of Liège.